natebarksdale/natebarksdale.github.io/src/content/blog/2008-11-03-frankensteins-editor.md

 description: An exploration of the collaboration between Mary Shelley and Percy Shelley in the creation of "Frankenstein," touching on the misconceptions surrounding the text.
 emoji: 🧟‍♂️
 tags:
-  - 📚 Literary Works
+  - ✍️ Literature
-  - ✍️ Collaborations
+  - ✍️ Manuscripts
+  - 🤔 Philosophy
+  - 📖 Biographies
+  - 🏛️ Museums
 haiku: |
   Monster forged in dreams
   Words exchanged in quiet space